cea-hpc/modules/doc/source/module.rst

  If set to ``1``, the version set in the Modules magic cookie in modulefile is checked against the current version of :file:`modulecmd.tcl` to determine if the modulefile can be evaluated.

+ When a :ref:`module cache<Module cache>` file is available for a given modulepath, version check is considered enabled as cache content is generated in this mode.

  This environment variable value supersedes the default value set in the :mconfig:`mcookie_version_check` configuration option.
 It can be defined with